 If you have to leave your local government employment at any age by reason of being permanently incapable of discharging efficiently the duties of that employment because of ill health or infirmity of mind or body, you are entitled to ill health pension benefits.

-If you have at least three months membership of the scheme or have transferred pension rights into the LGPS you will receive your pension immediately.
+If you have at least 2 years membership of the Scheme (including membership you may have transferred in from previous pension schemes to which you may have belonged) you will receive your pension immediately.
 Your employer must be satisfied that, because of ill health, you have become permanently incapable of doing your job and they will need to assess, with the help of a qualified occupational medical practitioner, the likelihood of your obtaining gainful employment in the future.

-There are now three tiers of ill health retirement and each employing authority has to determine which band each case should fall into.
+There are three tiers of ill health retirement and it is the responsibility of the Scheme employer, with guidance from their approved independent registered medical practitioner, to determine which band each case should fall into.

-Tier 1 - the employer determines that there is no reasonable prospect of the member obtaining gainful employment before his normal retirement age and so his benefits will be enhanced by 100% of the prospective membership to age 65.
+Tier 1 - the employer determines that there is no reasonable prospect of the member obtaining gainful employment before his normal retirement age and so his benefits will be enhanced by 100% of the prospective membership to State Pension Age.

-Tier 2 - the employer determines that, although the member cannot obtain gainful employment within a reasonable period of leaving local government employment, it is likely that he will be able to obtain gainful employment before his normal retirement age and so his benefits will be enhanced by 25% of the prospective membership to age 65.
-Please note: If you were a member of the LGPS on 31st March 2008 and were aged 45 or over at that time, you will receive an enhancement as applied under the Local Government Pension Scheme Regulations 1997 if better than the enhancement shown above).
+Tier 2 - the employer determines that, although the member cannot obtain gainful employment within a reasonable period of leaving local government employment, it is likely that he will be able to obtain gainful employment before his normal retirement age and so his benefits will be enhanced by 25% of the prospective membership to State Pension Age.
+(Please note: If you were a member of the LGPS on 31st March 2008 and were aged 45 or over at that time, you will receive an enhancement as applied under the Local Government Pension Scheme Regulations 1997 if better than the enhancement shown above).

 Tier 3 - the employer determines that the member will obtain gainful employment within a reasonable period (defined as 3 years) and benefits built up to date can be released, unenhanced but have to be reviewed by the employer within 18 months and again after 3 years.
 The member will be held responsible for notifying his former employer of when he obtains further employment.
-If after 3 years the member is still incapable of gainful employment, his case can be reviewed by a qualified occupational health doctor who determines that he should be 'upgraded' to a tier 2 ill health case.
+If after 3 years the member is still incapable of gainful employment, his case can be reviewed by a qualified occupational health doctor who can advise as to whether the benefits in payment could be 'upgraded' to a tier 2 ill health case.

 Tier 1 ill-health:

-If your employer determines that you have no reasonable prospect of obtaining gainful employment before your normal retirement age your benefits will be calculated using your membership accrued to date plus all of the assumed membership that you would have built up had you remained in your job until the age of 65.
+If your employer determines that you have no reasonable prospect of obtaining gainful employment before your normal retirement age your benefits will be calculated using your membership accrued to date plus all of the assumed membership that you would have built up had you remained in your job until your State Pension Age.

 Assume a member who is aged 33 with 5 years of membership.
-It is determine that he has no reasonable prospect of obtaining gainful employment before the age of 65.
+It is determine that he has no reasonable prospect of obtaining gainful employment before his State Pension Age of 68.
 The membership used to calculate his benefits will be:

 Accrued membership: 5 years

-If your employer determines that, although you will not obtain gainful employment within a reasonable period of leaving your job but you are likely to obtain gainful employment before your normal retirement age, your benefits will calculated using one quarter of the assumed membership that you would have built up had you remained in your job until the age of 65.
+If your employer determines that, although you will not obtain gainful employment within a reasonable period of leaving your job but you are likely to obtain gainful employment before your normal retirement age, your benefits will calculated using one quarter of the assumed membership that you would have built up had you remained in your job until your State Pension Age.